9:00 a.m. Tour begins. Meet in the lobby of the Gates Building on campus.

 12:00–1:30 p.m.
 Enjoy a delicious lunch at our lodge (included in the price).
 Relax on the lodge deck or hike our nature trail, a one-mile loop through pinyon and juniper woods.

 Afternoon Excavation site tour.
-See archaeologists at work—and learn how Crow Canyon's research is adding to our understanding of ancestral Pueblo Indian communities in the Mesa Verde region.
+See archaeologists at work—and learn how Crow Canyon's research is contributing to our understanding of ancestral Pueblo communities in the Mesa Verde region.
 Learn more about our research.

 Schedule and activities subject to change